MannLabs/proteomics_lab_agent/README.md

 pip install -e "./proteomics_specialist"
 ```

-By default this installs loose dependancies (no explicit versioning), although it is also possible to use stable dependencies (e.g. `pip install -e "./proteomics_specialist[stable]"`).

 ***By using the editable flag `-e`, all modifications to the [proteomics_specialist source code folder](proteomics_specialist) are directly reflected when running proteomics_specialist.
 Note that the proteomics_specialist folder cannot be moved and/or renamed if an editable version is installed.***

 ---